Sailikith-07/ai-impact-analysis-on-Indian-job-domains-python-powerbi/README.md

 - Emphasize project-based and applied learning over theory-heavy instruction.
 - Align courses with industry-relevant AI tools and workflows to improve employability.
 - Leverage Andhra Pradesh, Gurgaon, and Noida as AI-first hiring hubs due to strong AI adoption and automation demand.

 ---

+<h2><a class="anchor" id="Search-Efficiency-Optimization-Strategy"></a>Search Efficiency Optimization Strategy</h2>

+Beyond model prediction, I developed a Search Efficiency Optimization Strategy to quantify the real-world value of AI-impact data for job seekers.
+By analyzing the distribution of "Automation Risk" roles, this framework identifies the amount of "Search Waste" a candidate can avoid.

+The Metric: Based on an industry standard of 20 mins per application and a 200-application search cycle.

+The Discovery: Identified a **17.1%** average waste factor across 11 tech domains.

+The Result: Users can save approximately **11.4 - 17 hours** per month by bypassing high-risk roles and focusing on future-proof opportunities identified in this study.

+---